evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ![](./image/count10.JPG)

-Word "data" on the first place follows by "experience", if we accumulate all words contain "analy" we will have it on the second place.
+Word "data" on the first place follows by "experience", if we accumulate all words contain "analys" we will have it on the second place.
 Which make senses since this is a job description for "data analyst" position.
 We can ignore "will" and we can conclude that based on the frequent words: **to become a data analyst, you should have experience**.

 Let's take a look about the company.
 Based on the data, the top three companies are recruitment agencies in Ireland.
 The companies listed below have many job listings with word "data" in it.